The 3rd installment of Summer Short & Sweets was tougher. At least for me.

 Bah-Humbug!
 No, I’m not Scrooge, but I feel like him.
 You see, I submitted a 500-word, short story to a writing contest.
 The theme was to recount a childhood experience about Tales of Winter.
 I polished and entered, Marbles in a Squeaky Snowsuit.
 Then I crossed my fingers and toes.

 A week later, I pounded my desk.
 “Rats!”
 No, I’m not referring to those furry critters.
 I didn’t even place in the darn contest.
 Then I vented my frustration on Marcy Kennedy who has won numerous writing contests.
 Visit her website to read her winning entries.
-Continue reading “Has Your Writing Been Rejected?” »
+Read the rest of this entry

 “The difference between successful writers and unsuccessful writers is persistence.”